-Cash provided by financing activities during the three months ended March 31, 2023 was \$57.4 million, which compares to \$2.0 million during the three months ended March 31, 2022.
+Cash provided by financing activities during the nine months ended September 30, 2023 was \$80.9 million, which compares to \$2.1 million during the nine months ended September 30, 2022.

-The sources of cash during the three months ended March 31, 2023 was primarily driven by \$54.4 million of proceeds drawn in February and March 2023 under the Synergy Financing (now fully drawn) and \$3.2 million of proceeds drawn in January 2023 from a loan with the BDMG.
+The three months ended on September 30, 2023 was only consumption of cash in operating and investing activities.
+The sources of cash during the nine months ended September 30, 2023 was primarily driven by \$54.4 million of proceeds drawn in February and March 2023 under the Synergy Financing (now fully drawn), \$3.1 million of proceeds drawn in January 2023 from a loan with the BDMG and export prepayment agreement in the amount of \$12.9 million.

-Sigma's outstanding capital expenditures for the Phase 1 Greentech Plant as of March 31, 2023 are summarized below.
+Sigma's outstanding capital expenditures for the Phase 1 Greentech Plant as of September 30, 2023 are summarized below.